Fast Reconfiguration of Liquid Crystal-RISs: Modeling and Algorithm Design: System, Channel, and LC-RIS Cell Model

 \subsection{Steady-state Model of LC Phase Shifter}

 The anisotropy of LC molecules allows the control of the phase shift of \gls{RF} signals by adjusting the orientation of the \gls{LC} molecules.
 To achieve this effect, a thin \gls{LC} layer, typically on the order of micrometers, is placed between two electrodes.
 As illustrated in Fig. \ref{fig:V_phase}, in the absence of an applied voltage (a low kHz \gls{AC} voltage for biasing), i.e., $E=0$, the \gls{LC} molecules remain in a relaxed state.
-As a result, the radio-frequency electric field $\bE_\RF$ is perpendicular to the unit vector $\bn$ ($\|\bn\|=1$), representing the average molecular alignment in a nematic LC.
+As a result, the radio-frequency electric field $\bE_\RF$ is perpendicular to the unit vector $\bn$ ($\|\bn\|=1$), representing the average molecular alignment in a nematic LC\footnote{\MD{ The nematic phase is a state of LCs where the rod-like molecules exhibit long-range orientational order (i.e., they tend to point in the same general direction) but lack long-range positional order.
+Crucially for RIS applications, this collective orientation can be manipulated by applying an external electric field ($\bE_\RF$).}}.
 This leads to a minimum permittivity, denoted by $\varepsilon_{\perp}=\varepsilon_{r,\perp}\varepsilon_0$, where $\varepsilon_{r,\perp}$ and $\varepsilon_0$ are minimum relative and vacuum permittivities, respectively.
 Conversely, under maximum applied voltage ($E=E_{\max}$), most of the \gls{LC} molecules align with the induced external electric field.
 This alignment causes $\bE_\RF$ to become parallel to $\bn$, resulting in achieving maximum permittivity, denoted by $\varepsilon_{\parallel}=\varepsilon_{r,\parallel}\varepsilon_0$, where $\varepsilon_{r,\parallel}$ is maximum relative permittivity.
-The maximum achievable phase shift, $\Delta\omega_{\max}$, is proportional to the maximum differential wave number in birefringent materials, e.g., \gls{LC}s, denoted as $\Delta \kk_{\max}$, and can be expressed as:
+The maximum achievable phase shift, $\Delta\omega_{\max}$, is proportional to the maximum differential wave number in birefringent\footnote{\MD{ Birefringence is the property of a material where its permittivity depends on the polarization of the EM wave relative to the material's structure.
+For LCs, this means the permittivity experienced by a wave is different when it is polarized parallel (high permittivity) versus perpendicular (low permittivity) to the long axis of the LC molecules, which is the key mechanism for tuning the phase shift.}} materials, e.g., \gls{LC}s, denoted as $\Delta \kk_{\max}$, and can be expressed as:

 where $\ell_\lc$ is the length of the phase shifter.
 Here, $\Delta \kk_{\max}$ is defined as $\kk_{\parallel}-\kk_{\perp}$, where the wave number $\kk_{g}$ is given by $2\pi f\sqrt{\varepsilon_g\mu_g},\, g\in\{\perp,\parallel\}$.
 Here, $f$ and $\mu_g$ represent frequency and permeability, respectively.
 For \gls{LC} materials, $\mu_\perp=\mu_\parallel=\mu_0$ typically holds \cite{garbovskiy2012liquid}, where $\mu_0$ is vacuum permeability.
 Assuming the phase shift corresponding to $\kk_{\perp}$ as the reference (i.e., $\omega=0$), the effective phase shift that each cell can apply in addition to the reference phase shift is given by: